Code-Institute-Submissions/place-in-time/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-**Browser Compatibility**
+### Browser Compatibility

 The site was tested on multiple browsers (Chrome, Firefox, Safari) and on a few portable devices (iPhone 5s: Safari, iPad: Safari) to assess compatibility and responsiveness.

 **!Known Issues!**

+Sometimes the map markers are not loaded initially where the browser does not yet have permission to access the device location.
+Refreshing the page and clicking on the modal button "Find my location" will resolve this issue.

 While testing, I encountered an issue when trying to view the page in Firefox while the developer tools window is open.
 As a result, none of the dynamic page content is loaded.
 Closing the developer tools window and refreshing the page causes the page to load as intended.
 This appears to be a known issue between Firefox developer tools and Google Maps JavaScript API, specifically.

-While testing, users accessing the site through the Chromium browser encountered the same issue outlined above, where the dynamic content was not loaded.
+While testing, users accessing the site via Chromium encountered an issue where the dynamic content was not loaded, and refreshing the page didn't work.

 ## Deployment